andref2015/New-Yorker-Style-Rewriter/README.md

-# Warning
-It appears that this Script is currently only working properly on one particular Google account.
-I still have to determine why this is happening.
-I would recommend not installing this script just yet.

 # New Yorker Style Rewriter
 This is a Google Apps Script that allows you to rewrite selected text in a Google Doc using OpenAI's API.
 Simply select the text you want to rewrite, open the script's sidebar, and choose a writing style to apply to the text.
 The rewritten text will be displayed in the sidebar for you to review and insert into your document.